 Another prevalent health issue for older adults is incontinence.
 For obvious reasons, incontinence problems can make seniors hesitant to go out and be social.
 This can be an embarrassing matter, making it awkward to ask for help.
 However, incontinence can be managed through education, medications, and therapies.

 Affection and Support

 Even something as simple as a hug or a compliment can go a long way in boosting confidence and self-esteem.
-Basic acts of encouragement and affection are known to reduce stress and anxiety, and promote feelings of positivity and wellbeing.
+Encouragement and affection reduce stress and anxiety and promote positivity and well-being.

 Pets and Plants

-Having something to take care of can provide a sense of purpose and reduce feelings of social isolation.
+Having something to care for can provide a sense of purpose and reduce feelings of social isolation.
 Studies on animal companionship have demonstrated the potential benefits of pet ownership, which can include:

 - Reduced anxiety and depression